bcgov/nr-broker/docs/operations_opensearch.md

 ## Collection Sync

-Broker can synchronize collections with unique names from an index.  searches for unique name values from the past 12 hours and iterates over them.
-A document is sampled for each value, and an entry for the collection is upserted into Broker.
+The broker can synchronize collections with unique names from an index.
+It searches for unique names from the past 12 hours and iterates over them.
+For each value, a document is sampled, and an entry for the collection is upserted into the broker.

-This is configured by adding a `sync` field to the collectionConfig document for the collection you want to synchronize.
-You must specify the `index` to query, the unique name value in the source index, and a mapping from the document to the collection.
+This is configured by adding a `sync` field to the `collectionConfig` document for the collection you want to synchronize.
+You must specify the index to query, the unique name value in the source index, and a mapping for the fields from the document to the collection.

 ## Index Patterns